al3xandr3/al3xandr3.github.io/_posts/2021-02-18-Diff-Patterns-for-RCA.md

 <br>

-Diff Patterns automates root cause analysis discovery.
+Diff Patterns automates root cause analysis (RCA) discovery.

 It looks through all the combinations of values and surfaces the patterns most often associated with failure (or for a given value).